reasonml-community/reason-apollo-hooks/examples/persons/README.md

 ```

 Since `reason-apollo-hooks` uses `react` and `reason-react` as peer dependencies, you might end up with duplicated `react` packages in `node_modules` due to `yarn`/`npm` not being able to handle them properly while developing locally.
 This will cause a runtime error.
 To remove those packages, run `npm run dedupe:react`.

+## Changelog
+Check the releases page for releasing notes